Custom models

 )

-Use the following command to list execution environments available to the user.
+To list execution environments available to the user:

 import datarobot as dr